MickeyKay/better-font-awesome-library/README.md

 (string) Returns the active Font Awesome stylesheet URL.

 #### get_icons() ####
-(array) Returns an alphabetical array of unprefixed icon names for all available icons in the active Font Awesome version.
+(array) Returns an associative array of icon hex values (index, e.g. \f000) and unprefixed icon names (values, e.g. rocket) for all available icons in the active Font Awesome version.

 #### get_prefix() ####
 (string) Returns the version-dependent prefix ('fa' or 'icon') that is used in the icons' CSS classes.